 Five days in New York City is the perfect amount of time to see all of the iconic NYC attractions and neighborhoods.
 Our 5 days in New York itinerary will help you plan an excellent vacation to the Big Apple blending the popular New York City sites with a few lesser-known destinations.

-After reading on Forbes that New York City is looking forward to being back in business by July 1 (according to Mayor Bill de Blasio) it’s time to start planning a trip to the Big Apple.
+With things looking up, it’s time to start planning a trip to the Big Apple.
 It’s back baby!
 After the year we’ve all had, I’m looking forward to taking my vaccinated self across the border when it opens to visit friends and see the sights.
 New York has a special place in our hearts and we’ve been sitting on this itinerary since our last trip just a few weeks before the pandemic hit.
-Check this website for updates, resources and restrictions in New York.
+Check this website for updates, resources, and restrictions in New York.

 As out of towners, we always treat our New York City itinerary like we are seeing it for the first time.
 We go up the Empire State Building or Top of the Rock with each visit.
 We can’t get enough of that Manhattan skyline.
 But there is a lot more to the city and we’ve broken down what to do for first timers and people who have been to New York before but are looking for something new.
 Enjoy!